 PDF Print versionMaking and canning your own blueberries is also quite easy.
 These directions may also be used with raspberries, blackberries, currants, dewberries, elderberries, gooseberries, huckleberries, tayberries, loganberries and mulberries.
 It doesn't work for strawberries; they are too soft.
 Instead, see this page for canning strawberries.
+If you prefer using a Pressure Canner, see this page.

 For more information about blueberries, see Blueberry Picking Tips.
 Here are some other related pages: